Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 NOTE: I think that group lines require email addresses to be in format

+NOTE: KEYIDs in group line should be in format 0xLONG.
+If you don't use that format by default, use "gpg2 --keyid-format 0xLONG --list-keys".
 > <some@thi.ng>

 See also my [Enigmail] instructions about group lines.